Go Back Go Back

 “My late husband’s brother took advantage my illness and grabbed part of my land,” she says.
 “Although I am now okay, my family is too big to survive on the remaining piece of land.”

-Agricultural extenstion officers being trained on a new module to empower farmers and farm workers on sexual and reproductive health and rights. © UNFPA Malawi
+Agricultural extenstion officers being trained on a new module targeting farmers and farm workers on sexual and reproductive health and rights. © UNFPA Malawi

 Women are the bedrock of agriculture in Malawi